 How is the INDIRECT function useful to Excel users?

-Yes, it is indeed a useful function.
+INDIRECT can be a very a useful function.
 Let’s take a few examples to understand the merits of the INDIRECT function.

 For an array of numbers: